Foreign relations of Myanmar: Russia

-Bilateral relations with the Russian Federation are among the strongest enjoyed by largely isolated Burma.
+Bilateral relations with the Russian Federation are among the strongest enjoyed by a largely isolated Burma.
 Russia had established diplomatic relations with Myanmar at independence and these continued after the fall of the Soviet Union.
 China and Russia once vetoed a U.N.
-Security Council resolution designed to punish Myanmar.
-Today Russia, along with China, still opposes the imposition of sanctions on Myanmar and supports a policy of dialogue.
-Russia, along with China, remains part of the UN Security Council which occasionally shields or weakens Myanmar from global pressure and criticism.
+Security Council resolution condemning the Burmese government.
+Today Russia, along with China, remains part of the UN Security Council, which occasionally shields Myanmar from global pressure and criticism, and remains a strong Tatmadaw ally.

 Russia maintains an embassy in Yangon whilst Myanmar maintains one in Moscow.

 Nuclear centre deal

 In 2007 Russia and Myanmar engaged in a deal regarding Myanmar's nuclear programme.
 According to the press release, Russia and Myanmar shall construct a nuclear research centre that 'will comprise a 10 MW light-water reactor working on 20%-enriched uranium-235, an activation analysis laboratory, a medical isotope production laboratory, silicon doping system, nuclear waste treatment and burial facilities'.